 We have met (and are required to continue to meet) high minimum standards of governance and operational and financial management, and have provided evidence to New Zealand’s financial markets regulator of robust systems and processes for keeping investors fully informed and engaged with their investment.

 Forest Enterprises Limited is required to comply with New Zealand’s financial markets regulations governing the conduct and activity of a MIS Manager, which includes routine audits by the Financial Markets Authority.

 You can learn more about our status as a licensed manager on our Legal page.

 With many of our forest investments approaching harvesting age, this question is naturally on the minds of our investors because it is an indication of when to expect investment returns.

-Until a forest’s indicative Harvest Plan is confirm with the investors, the harvest dates reported each year in the Investment’s annual Financial Statements will reflect the harvest dates included in the original Prospectus.
+Until a forest’s indicative Harvest Plan is confirmed with the investors, the harvest dates reported each year in the investment’s annual Financial Report will reflect the harvest dates included in the original Prospectus.

 The reality is that the combination of predicted log volumes, infrastructure (like public road capacity and log storage) plus contractor availability, means that harvesting our investors’ forests is likely to begin a little earlier and finish a little later than originally forecast.

 Of the 61 forestry investments managed by Forest Enterprises, 49 are Managed Investment Schemes (MIS), registered under the Financial Markets Conduct Act 2013 and regulated by the Financial Markets Authority.
 Forest Enterprises Limited is licensed under the Financial Markets Conduct Act 2013 to manage Managed Investment Schemes (excluding managed funds) which are primarily invested in forestry assets.

 Generally in a MIS –